-- The resource is experiencing pressures from development or other factors - The resource is experiencing degradation (environmental, structural, aesthetic, etc.) - Protection measures exist to safeguard the resource - 3.
-The resource promotes collaboration between organizations and/or jurisdictions.
+- The resource is experiencing pressures from development or other factors - The resource is experiencing degradation (environmental, structural, aesthetic, etc.) - Protection measures exist to safeguard the resource

+3. The resource promotes collaboration between organizations and/or jurisdictions.

 In addition to those resources nominated for the Resource Management Plan Update, those resources previously nominated and included in the previous Plan version were evaluated for inclusion in the update.
-During development of the plan in 2010, staff examined various planning documents such as the Georgia Land Conservation Partnership Plan, Georgia Wildlife Action Plan, Georgia Statewide Comprehensive Outdoor Recreation Plan, and the Northeast Georgia Regional Plan 2004.
+In developing the Resource Management Plan, staff examined various planning documents such as the Georgia Land Conservation Partnership Plan, Georgia Wildlife Action Plan, Georgia Statewide Comprehensive Outdoor Recreation Plan, and the Northeast Georgia Regional Plan 2004.